plenluno/btest/README.md

  	btest-report [yaml]

 'btest' shows the results of your command tests in console.
-'btest-report' generates XML reports for CI under the directory 'report'.
+'btest-report' generates test reports in JUnit XML format under the directory 'report'.

 ### YAML